A widescreen look at fathers and daughtersWritten by Subby Szterszky

 A mother’s restorative love

-At the climax of the film, the three father-daughter stories converge on the person of Janet van Dyne, alive and still trapped in the Quantum Realm.
+At the climax of the film, the three father-daughter stories converge on Janet van Dyne, alive and still trapped in the Quantum Realm.
 After pinpointing her location, Hank, far past his physical prime, is the one who enters the harsh environment to rescue his long-lost wife.

 But there’s an element of apprehension here.
 What might 30 years in the Quantum Realm, alone and in a living death, do to a person?
 What shape will Janet be in after all this time?

-The truth of this becomes apparent almost immediately, when Janet encounters Ava, whose condition has become grave.
-In a sublime moment of mercy and kindness, Janet reaches out and touches Ava, transferring some of her quantum energy to her, stabilizing her condition and saving her life.
+The truth of this becomes apparent when Janet encounters Ava, whose condition has become grave.
+In a sublime moment of mercy and kindness, Janet reaches out and touches Ava, transferring some of her quantum energy to the young woman, stabilizing her condition and saving her life.
 What Ava sought to take by force, Janet gives her freely.
 In the wake of this grace, Ava comes to her senses, rejects her villainous ways and reconciles with her adoptive father Bill.

 At the same time, Janet is far more than just the key to Ava’s recovery.
-She’s the wife and mom that everyone in the movie has been searching for.
-She’s the final restorative piece whose love reconnects Hank and Hope and Scott (and even Cassie, in a sense) into a vibrant new family unit.
+She’s the wife and mom everyone in the movie has been searching for.
+She’s the final restorative piece whose love reconnects Hank and Hope and Scott (and even Cassie) into a vibrant new family unit.

 Rather than titanic battles between gods and monsters, Ant-Man and the Wasp offers the complex, beautiful and sometimes heartbreaking bond between fathers and daughters.
 In place of a megalomaniacal antagonist, the film reveals a broken woman, saved and restored by the kindness of another.
 At its heart, it’s a story about hope and healing instead of revenge and retribution, somewhat off the beaten path for movies of this type.